TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ### Why hash the concatenated string of the user_id and the feature name instead of just hashing the user_id, which is already a unique string?

-We made the choice to hash the concatenated string because, in contrast to the experiment described below, there is no constraint on the number of feature toggles that a user can be exposed to.
+We made the choice to hash the concatenated string because, in contrast to the experiment feature type described below, there is no constraint on the number of feature toggles that a user can be exposed to.
 However, we do want to make sure that users are uniformly distributed amongst active feature toggles.

 Let’s suppose that we have three active feature toggles: